 A note from the Parent Association:

-The Parent Association are holding their annual Christmas Hamper Draw on Thursday 20th December during the Christmas Concert.
+The Parent Association are holding their annual Christmas Hamper Draw on Thursday 19th December during the Christmas Concert.
 If any parent would like to donate items towards the Hampers such as puddings, biscuits, chocolates, tinned foods, napkins, crackers, candles etc. it would be very much appreciated.
-All items can be left into Bernadette before Friday 14th December.
-We will also be serving tea and coffee on the day with all proceeds going to the Parent Association to help with school activities / outings.
+All items can be left into Bernadette’s office before Friday 13th December.
+We will also be serving tea and coffee on the day with all proceeds going to the Parent Association.
+The moneys raised will go towards developing and improving our sensory room which provides an excellent calming space for children in our school.

 Confessions for Christmas / Advent Prayer Service:

 This year once again Fr.
-Keogan, Parish Priest, and Fr.
-Woods, retired priest, will visit the school on Thursday 6th December for Confessions for pupils from Third – Sixth inclusive.
+Phair, Parish Priest, and Fr.
+Keogan, will visit the school on Thursday 5th December for Confessions for pupils from Third – Sixth inclusive.

-Every week between November 30th and December 14th Third Class and their teacher Ms. Rooney will lead the school in Advent Prayer Services with the assistance of Mrs. Smith who does the guitar accompaniment.
+Every week between November 29th and December 13th Third and Fourth Classes and their teacher Ms. Rooney will lead the school in Advent Prayer Services with the assistance of Mrs. Smith who does the guitar accompaniment.

 Christmas Jumper Day:

-The Student Council will be organising a Christmas Jumper Day on the 21st of December which will be in aid of the Kinlough Community Development Fund as they continue to help develop the football pitch and centre.
+The Student Council will be organising a Christmas Jumper Day on the 20th of December which will be in aid of Crumlin’s Children’s Hospital.
 We hope to see as many jazzy Christmas jumpers on the day as possible and we ask every child to bring in €2 for the cause.

 Infants Trip to a Musical: